jonathan-legrand/memento-qc/README.md

 switching to BIDS, removing improperly formatted files and performing automated QC.

-Scripts were run using vscode's extension for jupyter-like cells, hence the `# %%` tags
+Most of the scripts were run using vscode's extension for jupyter-like cells, hence the `# %%` tags.